AdaCore/training_material/courses/rust_essentials/README.md

    https://github.com/google/comprehensive-rust

-The code is based on the repository version 3cca473
+The code is based on the repository version 7fbaa23a

+   (Use "git rev-parse --short main" to get the hash)